cyruscyliu/firmguide/README.md

 ## Usage

+> FirmGuide is a command-oriented tool like `git`.
+Please look at [Subcommand](doc/Subcommand.md) for more information.

 Upload a firmware image and boot it.

 ```bash
 root@esv:~/firmguide# ./firmguide upload -f examples/62771d14b82e554a95d048af99866c404acb196f.bin
 ```

-FirmGuide is a command-oriented tool like `git`.
-Please look at [Subcommand](doc/Subcommand.md) for more information.
+If the `upload` is failed, you may take one or several following steps.

+There is no device tree avaiable.
+> If you have another firmware image with device tree, use it.
+Othersize, the firmware image cannot be supported.

+There is one or two peripherals unsupported, and the synthesis of QEMU virtual machine is failed.
+> Please report it, or you can manually support the peripherals.

+Any other troubles should be caused by bugs in FirmGuide.
+> Please report them to us.

 ## Advanced Development